Firenz/pong-multiplayer/README.md

 - P1: WASD keys.
 Also it is supposed to work with the joystick of the gamepad considered of the player one, but it wasn't tested.
 - P2: Arrow keys.
 Also it is supposed to work with the joystick of the gamepad considered of the player two, but it wasn't tested.

+### **Online multiplayer**
+In this mode, the player is controlling the paddle that appears in blue.
+The objective is to score by making the ball hit the wall opposite of the paddle you're controlling.

+**Controls**

+WASD or arrow keys.
+Also it is supposed to work with gamepad joysticks, but it wasn't tested.

 ## Customizing Controls
 Player controls can be customized by changing it in *Edit > Project Settings > Input*.
 Under the tags of *Vertical*, *VerticalP1* and *VerticalP2*.

 Info of the used conventions for key names for inputs in the Input Manager [here](https://docs.unity3d.com/Manual/ConventionalGameInput.html).

+## What to expect in the future
+Basic online multiplayer is up but with the old default GUI of Unity.
+So the next step it will be making a simple menu with Unity UI with the options to start Host/Client in LAN.

 ## License
 Licensed under MIT License.